saibalmars/GraphRicciCurvature/doc/source/readme.rst

     pip3 install [--user] GraphRicciCurvature

 - From version 0.4.0, in order to support larger graph, we switch to NetworKit's pairwise bidirectional dijkstra algorithm for density distribution (NetworKit>6.0 is required).
-If the installation of NetworKit failed, please refer to [NetworKit' Installation instructions](https://github.com/networkit/networkit#installation-instructions).
+If the installation of NetworKit failed, please refer to [`NetworKit' Installation instructions <https://github.com/networkit/networkit#installation-instructions>`__].
 In most of the cast build this package from source is recommended.

 Getting Started